aaronjbrown/PyGrowatt/README.md

 ```

 ### Growatt Wireshark Dissector _(optional)_
 Copy the ```Growatt.lua``` file into the [Wireshark Plugins folder](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html).
-For example on MacOS:
+For example on macOS:
 ```bash
 mkdir -p ~/.config/wireshark/plugins
 cp scripts/Growatt.lua ~/.config/wireshark/plugins
 ```

 ## Usage
-Configure the computer running this script with a staic IP and the ShineWifi-X module to communicate with that IP address, then run one of the following example scripts or create your own!
+Configure the computer running this script with a static IP and the ShineWifi-X module to communicate with that IP address, then run one of the following example scripts or create your own!
 ### MQTT Example Script
 To use the example MQTT script you will need to enter your MQTT `ServerIP` and `ServerPort` in the configuration file, then execute the script:
 ```bash